 Given the multiplicity of APPGs, we are mindful of the vast demands on parliamentarians’ schedules.
-We present the APPG for Aid Match a high impact initiative, with low time commitment that has a singular and clear focus; to collectively increase the aid pot for NGO funding for a spectrum of charities, issues, regions and UN SDGs, in so doing dramatically boost the income of your favourite causes, whilst providing rigorous transparency.
+Formed on 6th December 2022, the APPG for Aid Match is a high impact initiative, with low time commitment that has a singular and clear focus; to collectively increase the aid pot for NGO funding for a spectrum of charities, issues, regions and UN SDGs, in so doing dramatically boost the income of your favourite causes, whilst providing rigorous transparency.
 It’s simple and unique focus is to expand existing aid matching policies; namely UK Aid Match, GAVI Matching Fund and Malaria Matching Fund.
 UK Aid Match doubles the income of frontline organisations, so that more aid gets delivered, more directly, through trusted channels.
 Combined, these initiatives have already delivered effective aid via over 100 blue chip NGOs in over 50 countries, positively impacting over 100 million lives, but when examined, the matching funds totaling £502m only represents a tiny 0.3% of Official Development Assistance (ODA) on average per annum (2011-2023).
 Imagine if a mere 3% of the ODA budget is used to match fund frontline organisations this could positively impact over a billion people around the globe.
 This is what this APPG is for – to significantly increase the percentage of UK Aid Match from the prevailing ODA budget, so without the need to increase government expenditure.
 Building on its continuing success, having received multiple funding rounds, parliamentarians would have a singular and unambiguous call to ‘Scale up UK Aid Match’.

 Getting better taxpayers’ value is a universal concern regardless of whether you prioritise domestic over foreign aid spending.
 But whatever the size of the aid budget we should surely all agree that aid is well spent and directed to poverty alleviation alongside serving our national interests of defence, diplomacy and development.
 About a third of the global $175bn aid budget funds multi-lateral and bi-lateral channels whereby much of the money goes through multiple bureaucratic layers before reaching people on the ground.
 Alas, only a couple of percent of global aid budgets gets delivered directly via effective NGOs.
 Building on our aid policy successes, we are calling for the expansion of the UK Aid Match programme which doubles direct NGO funding thereby bypassing superfluous bureaucratic funding channels to deliver more impact.
 So, regular charity donors who engage with participating charities will see their contributions doubled by Government, the tangible results their contribution is making, and the reduction of Government waste.
 Charities can apply for large-scale funding, subject to the eligibility criteria, at ukaidmatch.org where applications can be made directly.
 For parliamentarians campaigning for their cherished charities, competing somewhat over a diminishing aid pot, can channel their activism via this APPG for Aid Match.